jenkinsci/gitlab-branch-source-plugin/README.md

 ## JCasC configuration to create job

 You can also use JCasC to directly create job from a Job DSL seed job.
-Here's an example the yaml config:
+Here's an example of the yaml config:

 ```groovy
 jobs: